Mariantix/Mariantix/README.md

 ## Hello world! 👋

+## This is a repository for my Intro to Web Comms class!

 <!--
 **Mariantix/Mariantix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.